phuquocdog/docs/dapp-development-1/introduction/setup-environment.md

 Truffle is a world class development environment, testing framework and asset pipeline for blockchains using the Ethereum Virtual Machine \(EVM\), aiming to make life as a developer easier.

 {% hint style="info" %}
-PhuQuoc Doge provides fully compatible with Ethereum tools and we can use existing power tools like truffle, remix to develop smart contracts on PhuQuoc Doge.
+Phu Quoc Dog provides fully compatible with Ethereum tools and we can use existing power tools like truffle, remix to develop smart contracts on PhuQuoc Doge.
 {% endhint %}

 ```bash